-- Mandatory transformation of all contact information into a single script would allow for a transparent, accessible and, arguably, more easily searchable database.
+- Mandatory transformation of all contact information into a single script would allow for a transparent, accessible and, arguably, more easily searchable3 database.
 Currently all data returned from the Whois database in generic top level domains (gTLDs) are provided in ASCII and such uniformity renders it a very useful global resource.
 Having a database with a potentially unlimited number of scripts/languages might create logistical problems in the long run. - Transformation would to some extent facilitate communication among stakeholders not sharing the same language.
 Good communication inspires confidence in the Internet and makes bad practices more difficult.
-At this stage ASCII/English are the most effective script/language choices.
+At this stage ASCII/English are the most common script/language choices.
 However, it should be noted that already today many users of the Internet do not share English as a common language or the Latin script as a common script.
-The number of these users will grow substantially as internet access and use is continues to expand across countries/continents and so the dominant use of English might deter participation of those not confident in or familiar with it.. - For law enforcement purposes, when Whois results are compared and crossreferenced, it may be easier to ascertain whether the same registrant is the domain holder for different names if the contact information are transformed. - Mandatory transformation would avoid possible flight by bad actors to the least translatable languages.
-However, it should be noted that transformation tools may not exist for such languages and so transformation would need to be manual until they did.
-It would be difficult to limit languages to e.g. only the UN ones or some other subset.
+The number of these users will grow substantially as internet access and use is continues to expand across countries/continents and so the dominant use of English might deter participation of those not confident in or familiar with it.